 II.
-THE EKF SLAM ALGORITHM
+EKF SLAM ALGORITHM

-The EKF SLAM algorithm (see alg.
-1) has been widely used for mapping and localization.
+The EKF SLAM algorithm (see Algorithm 1) has been widely used for mapping and localization.
 Several authors have described the computational complexity of this algorithm [9], [10].
-With the purpose of comparing EKF SLAM with the proposed D&C SLAM algorithm, in this section we briefly analyze the computational complexity of EKF SLAM.
+With the purpose of comparing EKF SLAM with the proposed D&C SLAM algorithm, in this section, we briefly analyze the computational complexity of EKF SLAM.

-A. Computational complexity of EKF SLAM
+A. Computational Complexity of EKF SLAM

 For simplicity, assume that in the environment being mapped, features are distributed more or less uniformly.
 If the vehicle is equipped with a sensor of limited range and bearing, the amount of measurements obtained at any location will be more or less constant.
-Assume that at some step k:
+Assume that at some step k, we have the following:

-- the map contains n features,
+- 1) The map contains n features.

-- the sensor provides m measurements,
+- 2) The sensor provides m measurements.

-- r of which correspond to re-observed features and
+- 3) r of these measurements correspond to reobserved features.

-- s = m r which correspond to new features.
+- 4) s = m r, correspond to new features.

-This corresponds to an exploratory trajectory, where the size of the map is proportional to the number of steps that have been carried out.
+In an exploratory trajectory, r and s remain constant.
+Therefore, the size of the map is proportional to the number of steps that have been carried out.